greenelab/deep-review/all-sections.md

 dataset.
 However, in the long term atomic convolutions may ultimately overtake grid-based methods, as they provide greater freedom to model atom-atom interactions and the forces that govern binding affinity.

+#### *De novo* drug design

+Whereas the goal of virtual screening is to find active molecules by predicting the biochemical activity of hundreds of thousands to millions of chemicals using existing (virtual) collections of molecules, analogous to robot based high-throughput "wet lab" screening, _de novo_ drug design aims to directly _generate_ active compounds [@kJ4hy7E; @omzv9ryI].

+Drug design attempts to model the typical design-synthesize-test cycle of drug discovery [@kJ4hy7E].
+Thus *de novo* design explores in principle without explicit enumeration the much larger space of an estimated 10<sup>60</sup> synthesizable organic molecules with drug-like properties [@WeiyYhfy].
+To test or score structures, machine learning algorithms like those discussed earlier are used.
+To "design" and "synthesize", traditional *de novo* design software relied on classical optimizers such as genetic algorithms.
+Unfortunately, this often leads to overfitted, "weird" molecules, which are difficult to synthesize in the lab.
+To generate molecules, current programs have therefore settled on rule-based virtual chemical reactions to generate molecular structures [@omzv9ryI].

+Neural network models that learn to generate realistic, synthesizable molecules have been proposed as an alternative to provide the large molecule sets needed for virtual screening or even create and refine focussed molecules for *de novo* design.
+In contrast to the classical, symbolic approaches, generative models learned from data do not depend on laboriously encoded expert knowledge.
+The problem is related to the generation of syntactically and semantically correct text [@15y7iq6HF].

+As deep learning models that directly output (molecular) graphs remain under-explored, generative neural networks for drug design typically represent chemicals with the simplified molecular-input line-entry system (SMILES), a standard way string-based representation with characters that represent atoms, bonds, and rings [@8LWFFeYg].
+This allows treating molecules as sequences and leveraging recent progress in recurrent neural networks.
+Gómez-Bombarelli et al. designed a SMILES-to-SMILES autoencoder to learn a continuous latent feature space for chemicals [@2dU8f4XJ].
+In this learned continuous space it was possible to interpolate between continuous representations of chemicals in a manner that is not possible with discrete (e.g. bit vector or string) features or in symbolic, molecular graph space.
+Even more interesting is the prospect of performing gradient-based or Bayesian optimization of molecules within this latent space.
+The strategy of constructing simple, continuous features before applying supervised learning techniques is reminiscent of autoencoders trained on high-dimensional EHR data [@5x3uMSKi].
+A drawback of the SMILES-to-SMILES autoencoder is that not all SMILES strings produced by the autoencoder's decoder correspond to valid chemical structures.
+Recently, the Grammar Variational Autoencoder, which takes the SMILES grammar into account and is guaranteed to produce syntactically valid SMILES, has been proposed to alleviate this issue [@AQ3N6Ayw].

+Another approach to drug design is to train character-based RNNs on large collections of molecules, for example, ChEMBL, [@x1nE5icc] to first obtain a generic generative model for drug-like compounds [@8LWFFeYg].
+These generative models successfully learn the grammar of compound representations, with 94% [@1EayJRsI] or nearly 98% [@8LWFFeYg] of generated SMILES corresponding to valid molecular structures.
+The initial RNN is then fine-tuned to generate molecules that are likely to be active against a specific target by either continuing training on a small set of positive examples [@8LWFFeYg] or adopting reinforcement learning strategies [@1EayJRsI; @lERqKdZJ].
+Both fine-tuning and reinforcement learning strategies could rediscover known, held-out active molecules.
+The great flexibility of neural networks, and progress in generative models offers many opportunites for deep architectures in *de novo* design, for example, the adaptation of Generative Adversarial Networks (GANs) for molecules.

 ## Discussion